Be earning £100,000 as a freelancer . . . 100 days from now!

 After all, they aren’t *better* than you.
 They’re not luckier, or smarter, or harder working.
 (I know this—because I’m not.)
 And they’re not all bankers, doctors, and lawyers.
 (I’m not one of those, either.
 I dropped out of school at 16.)

 The difference with six-figure freelancers: they focus on finding the right market for what they do . . . and take the results to the bank.
-And with this special offer—from a London freelancer who’s made it his mission to pull their secrets into a resource anybody can use—you can too.
+And with this special offer—the creation of a London freelancer who’s collected their methods into a set of practical actions anyone can use—you can too.

-The fully-tested work plan that’ll get you there (it’s called the 100 Days Plus Pack) is the result of three years’ research and development into top-1% freelancing, by someone who actually did it.
+Three years in the making, the 100 Days Plus Pack is a work plan for top-1% freelancing . . . by someone who actually did it.
 Who studied the habits of the most successful indie professionals, worked out what made a difference, and wrote it all down.
 On the way, recovering from rock-bottom to top-1% freelancer himself.

 If you’re doing freelance, or thinking about it, or coming back to it (!) then this book will be a bible for you.”